 So why does the consecrated host still appear to be bread?
 Jesus probably knew we would balk at eating raw, chewy human flesh, so He does us a favor by not revealing the host’s true nature.
 But occasionally He doesn’t hide the reality and the bread does change.
 Here are a list of Eucharistic & Communion Miracles.

-First Communion is offered as part of our second grade sacraments.
-To register your second grader is a two step process.
-First, register your child for faith formation classes.
-Second, register your child for First Reconciliation / First Communion.
+First Communion is offered as part of second grade sacraments.
+To receive this sacrament, please register your child for First Reconciliation / First Communion.
 If you have an older child who needs to be prepared for first reconciliation and first communion, please call our pastoral assistant for faith formation at 360-383-8818.
 Adults seeking first communion will do so as part of RCIA.
 Please see our RCIA page for more information.